icloud-ecnu/UUCMigration/podman/docs/source/markdown/podman.1.md

 #### **CONTAINER_CONNECTION**

 Override default `--connection` value to access Podman service.
-Also enabled --remote option.
+Automatically enables the --remote option.

 #### **CONTAINER_HOST**

 Set default `--url` value to access Podman service.
-Also enabled --remote option.
+Automatically enables --remote option.

 #### **CONTAINER_SSHKEY**

 Set default `--identity` path to ssh key file value used to access Podman service.

+#### **PODMAN_CONNECTIONS_CONF**

+The path to the file where the system connections and farms created with `podman system connection add` and `podman farm add` are stored, by default it uses `~/.config/containers/podman-connections.json`.

 #### **STORAGE_DRIVER**